stevehoover/LF-Building-a-RISC-V-CPU-Core/README.md

 Congratulations for taking this step to expand your knowledge of computer hardware.

 At this time, there are no course corrections or platform issues to report.
 Please do let us know within the EdX platform if anything gets in your way.
 There's a great deal of infrastructure to maintain for the course, and we aim to keep it all running smoothly.
-Now, back to EdX.
+Now, please head back to [EdX](https://www.edx.org/course/building-a-risc-v-cpu-core) or the [Markdown version](course.md) of this course and continue.

 ## RISC-V Starting-Point Code